RosieSB/Charlotte-and-Rosie-s-Wedding/_sources/intro.md

 # Charlotte and Rosie's Wedding

-On these pages you will hopefully find all the information you need about the day
+On these pages you will hopefully find all the information you need about the day.

 We hope you can make it!